 January is that time of year when we all start thinking about fresh starts, gym memberships, and wardrobe makeovers.
-While I’m not opposed to any of these things, I don’t like the pressure that this time of year puts on people.
-It’s easy to start looking for reasons to change your life and your body rather than making conscious decisions about them.
-Like most people I’ve spent the past few weeks thinking about my goals for 2013 and I’ve come up with one big one: body acceptance.
-Here are some ways that I’m making progress on my goals that I hope can help you start down the same road during the coming year.
+While I'm not opposed to any of these things, I don't like the pressure this time of year puts on people.
+It's easy to start looking for reasons to change your life and your body rather than making conscious decisions about them.
+Like most people I've spent the past few weeks thinking about my goals for 2013 and I've come up with one big one: body acceptance.
+Here are some ways I'm making progress on my goals that I hope can help you start down the same road during the coming year.

-1. Realize that body trends are just that – fads that come and go.
+1. Realize that body trends are just that --- fads that come and go.

-As Heidi Klum says, “one day you’re in and the next day you’re out!”.
+As Heidi Klum says, "one day you're in and the next day you're out!"
 Various body types have been trendy at different points in history, which mostly has to do with things like how wealth was displayed in different eras and very little to do with actual standards of attractiveness.
-Luckily this leaves us all with great images from the past to inspire us, as well as the realisation that we might as well give up and accept ourselves as we are since “attractiveness” is pretty contextual anyway.
+Luckily this leaves us all with great images from the past to inspire us, as well as the realisation that we might as well give up and accept ourselves as we are since "attractiveness" is pretty contextual anyway.

 2. Take it from Elsie and don’t give up on the beefsteak.

 Have you heard about Elsie yet?
-In 1912, a bunch of professors were searching for the “perfect” woman with proportions close to the Venus De Milo.
-Shockingly, they found beefsteak eating Elsie Scheel, who was also an “ardant suffragette”, 5′ 7″ and 171 pounds.
-If you haven’t read the rest of the article, you should, as Elsie sounds like the best girl’s night out participant ever.
+In 1912, a bunch of professors were searching for the "perfect" woman with proportions close to the Venus De Milo.
+Shockingly, they found beefsteak-eating Elsie Scheel, who was also an "ardant suffragette," 5' 7" and 171 pounds.
+If you haven't read the rest of the article, you should, as Elsie sounds like the best Girl's Night Out participant ever.

 Modern women are trained to have a weird relationship with food, and it’s refreshing to read about a woman who couldn’t live without her beefsteak and wanted to grow vegetables for a living.
 During 2013, I’m going to try and channel my inner Elsie by not hiding my gourmet cheese addiction and being the loudest and proudest version of myself.